famt/cloud_development_ufc/caos/Processing.md

 ```

 The file called net.properties in folder properties has some settings.
-The main properties is prop.server.networkInterfaceName.
+The main properties is `prop.server.networkInterfaceName`.
 You must enter the interface name that will be used by CAOS.

 ```xml
 prop.server.networkInterfaceName=wlan0